What Is Sustainability?

 Sustainability in McLaren Vale

-McLaren Vale producers have a proud history of sustainable wine grape growing.
-The region is one of Australia’s most environmentally sustainable wine regions, leading the way in organic practices, water management and climate-appropriate plantings*. (*Source Wine Australia)
+McLaren Vale is the most environmentally sustainable wine grape growing region in Australia, leading the way in organic practices, water management and climate-appropriate plantings*. (*Source Wine Australia)

 by which point, 72% of McLaren Vale’s area under vine used the SAW Program to assess and improve practices.
 Following a global review of